DerGuru/The-Resonant/New Chapters/03 - Part3/P3-13_The_Night_Before.md

 ﻿## Part 3 - Synthesis | Ch.
-13 - "You have to survive first."
+13 - You have to survive first.

 The chamber Malvek provided was perfect.